 Agrigento Sicily, Italy Travel Guide

-Sicilian cuisine mirrors a rich blend of influences: Greek, Roman, Arab, Norman, Spanish, and French cultures.
-Agrigento's food mirrors these broad Sicilian traits, emphasizing fresh, seasonal ingredients from land and sea.
-The island's strategic position shaped its culinary identity for many centuries.
+Sicilian cuisine mirrors a rich blend of influences: Greek, Roman, Arab, Norman, Spanish, and The french language cultures.
+Agrigento's food mirrors these broad Sicilian traits, emphasizing fresh, fresh seasonal produce from land and sea.
+The island's prime spot shaped its culinary identity for many centuries.

 Staple produce: tomatoes, eggplants, bell peppers, artichokes, citrus.
 Seafood abounds: tuna, swordfish, anchovies, sardines, prawns.
 Cheeses: ricotta, caciocavallo, pecorino.
 Herbs: basil, oregano, mint, saffron, chili.
 Olive oil forms the base and dressing.